Growing Security Concerns Over Payroll Data Protection

 - What firewalls/antivirus protection is used?
 How are updates and patches distributed systematically to all users?

-Having a good understanding of your Asia payroll outsourcing provider’s information security is key to having a successful and stress-free payroll experience, and asking the right questions makes all the difference.
+Having a good understanding of your Asia payroll outsourcing provider’s payroll data protection measures is key to having a successful and stress-free payroll experience, and asking the right questions makes all the difference.

-If you would like to know more about payroll security or looking to outsource your payroll, contact us now to see how our professional HR team can help!
+If you would like to know more about payroll data protection or looking to outsource your payroll, contact us now to see how our professional HR team can help!

 - Quick Guide to Calculating Hong Kong’s Average Daily Wage + Examples